Diaspora politics in the United States

-Diaspora politics in the United States is the study of the political behavior of transnational ethnic diasporas, their relationship with their ethnic homelands and their host states, as well as their prominent role in ethnic conflicts.
+Diaspora politics in the United States refers to the political behavior of transnational diasporas of ethnic groups, their relationships with their ethnic homelands and their host states, as well as their role in inter-ethnic relations.
 This article describes case studies and theories of political scientists studying diaspora politics within the specific context of the United States.
-The general study of diaspora politics is part of the broader field of diaspora studies.
+The academic field that studies diaspora politics is part of the broader field of diaspora studies.